magebytessoft/base/README.md

-# MageBytes_Base Module
+# MageBytes Base Module

 ## Overview

-`MageBytes_Base` is a foundational module created by MageBytes that provides essential functionalities required by other MageBytes modules.
+`Magebytes_Base` is a foundational module created by MageBytes that provides essential functionalities required by other MageBytes modules.
 This module serves as a base dependency for various MageBytes extensions, ensuring compatibility and shared resources across different modules.

 ## Features